 Next morning everything looked a bit dull, not just us, as we set off along ancient paths through previously cultivated fields.
 There was an eerie silence to the place.
 The temperature had dropped and there was moisture in the air.
 A small village of Fredes [population of 4 but a retreat from Barcelona at weekends] provided a bar for a drink at lunchtime.
 We went and sat outside to secretly eat our own bocadillos with our beers only for the barmaid to bring us some olives and titbits to accompany our meagre repast.
 Can you see that happening in England — I just love the Spanish.
 Carrying about 3litres of water we set off to the Refugio Font Ferrera at 1200m where we hoped to find an open room as there was only a guardian at weekends.
 The old track took us up through forests below superb unclimbed crags.

 By now the mist had descended and we were in a remote world of our own hoping the refuge would appear.
 We were a little disappointed by the size of it –

 This one housed a questionnaire on the GR7 – not many people passing through according to the book.
 An hour later we stumbled across the real refuge hidden in the the mist and trees.

 We were relieved to find an open room at the back with decent sleeping platforms and mattresses.
-There were even some bottles of water left so we needed to have carried any – still it leaves some for the less fortunate.
-H realised we had no candles but I located a switch that provided light!!
-[Solar panels have arrived in the mountain refuges] The night was foul with wind and heavy rain but we were as snug as two bugs in a rug.
+There were even some bottles of water left so we needed to have carried any — still it leaves some for the less fortunate.
+The Pieman was concerned that we had no candles but I located a switch that provided light!!
+[Solar panels have arrived in the mountain refuges] The night was foul with wind and heavy rain, but we were as snug as two bugs in a rug.

 The only thing disturbing my dreams was what tomorrow would bring ……….